SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 Label of Node Enhancement appears in tooltip on hover.

 **Expected result 4**
-The "Fiori: Archive Project" appears doesnot appear as a clickable link in the SBAS
+The "Fiori: Archive Project" does not appear as a clickable link in the SBAS
 Node enhancements do not appear  as  Application modeler is not installed

 **Expected result 5**